Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ## Further information
 ```

-In "Further information", we recommend the display of any images included as part of the module documentation, such as diagrams, screenshots, output graphs in demonstrations, etc. Consult other modules as examples or copy the template modules, which are always at the top of the module list, with identifiers starting with "0000-NASSA".
+In "Further information", we recommend the display of any images included as part of the module documentation, such as diagrams, screenshots, output graphs in demonstrations, etc. Consult other modules as examples.

 ### Other documentation files